1backend/1backend/docs-source/docs/built-in-services/deploy-svc.md

 ## Types of services

-On OpenOrch, services generally fall into the following categories:
+On 1Backend, services generally fall into the following categories:

-- Services deployed by the `Deploy Svc`: These can include services built with the OpenOrch SDK or standard containers (e.g., NGINX) that are not OpenOrch-specific.
+- Services deployed by the `Deploy Svc`: These can include services built with the 1Backend SDK or standard containers (e.g., NGINX) that are not 1Backend-specific.
-- Services built with the OpenOrch SDK but deployed through other methods; for example, using Docker Compose or Kubernetes.
+- Services built with the 1Backend SDK but deployed through other methods; for example, using Docker Compose or Kubernetes.
 These services self-register into the `Registry Svc`.

 ## Entities